 - Who Sterilizes a Rental Unit If a Tenant Gets Coronavirus?

 - Does a Landlord or Tenant Sterilize a Rental Unit If a Tenant Gets Coronavirus?

 - If a Tenant Gets Coronavirus Does the Landlord Need to Sterilize the Rental Unit?

 - Who Is Responsible For Sterilizing to Protect Against Coronavirus Contamination?

-A Helpful Guide On How to Determine Responsibility for Contamination Concerns Within Shared Spaces or Rental Units
+Understanding Responsibility for Covid19 Contamination Within Shared Spaces or Rental Units

 A landlord is statutorily required to maintain common spaces within a residential building such as a lobby, elevator, halls, shared laundry rooms, among other areas.
 This mandate is specified within section 20 of the Residential Tenancies Act, 2006, S.O.
 2006, Chapter 17.
 Interestingly, the Act describes the maintenance mandate in vague terms that may be somewhat subjective and for which the interpretation is perhaps left fully open and arbitrary.
 Specifically, the Act states: